 Chronic sinus issues have a tendency to lead to post-nasal drip.
 The causes of sinus issues include allergies, bacterial and viral infections, pregnancy, medications, environmental factors, spicy foods, cleaning products, perfumes, smoking, and autoimmune diseases related to the respiratory tract.

-There are treatments that are useful for treating post-nasal drip, but knowing what post-nasal drip is can help with treating it, too.
+There are treatments that are useful for treating post nasal drip, but knowing what this condition is can help with treating it, too.

 What is post-nasal drip?